Berrimans Bare All

 Eden's original vision

-Shame entered only after the Fall.
-When God asked Adam "Who told you that you were naked?", only four beings were present.
-Contemporary Christian naturists emphasize the devil, not God, introduced shame about nakedness.
+Crucially, shame only entered after the Fall (Genesis 3:7).
+When God asked Adam "Who told you that you were naked?"
+(Genesis 3:11), only four beings were present: God, Adam, Eve, and the serpent.
+Contemporary Christian naturists like Chris of Mudwalkers emphasise this point: it was the devil, not God, who introduced the idea that nakedness was shameful.

-Christian naturists argue that Adam and Eve covered themselves from fear of divine judgment for disobedience, not bodily shame.
-When God provided garments of animal skin, this represented practical protection in the harsh world outside Eden, not moral requirement.
-As the CNF states: "God mercifully clothed mankind out of physical necessity, not moral necessity."
+Christian naturists argue that Adam and Eve covered themselves from fear of divine judgement for their disobedience, not shame about their bodies.
+When God provided garments of animal skin (Genesis 3:21), He did so for practical protection in the harsh world outside Eden, not as a moral requirement.
+As the CNF puts it: "God mercifully clothed mankind out of physical necessity, not moral necessity."

 Contextual nudity in scripture